 The church has brought peace when they brought the understanding of God's Son.
 He did not place a curse but released those of us that were once an enemy.
 We are now His family.
 What love!.
 I am now of the tribe of Jesus Christ." -(Name Withheld)

 6 churches top a collective number of 800 disciples with additional followers.
-Church growth has been a direct response to MERCY PARTNERS evangelistic outreach and has resulted in 335 souls baptized in Christ, many of which have produced more disciples of untold number.
-By unleashing the church to be free from dependence on a “mother” church, we no longer refer to the spread of God's Kingdom as a church “ Plant” but a dynamic living organism in which we advocate churches “grow” by remaining attached to the true vine, Jesus Christ.
+Church growth has been a direct response to MERCY PARTNERS evangelistic outreach and has resulted in 335 souls baptized in Christ, many of which have produced more disciples of untold numbers.
+By unleashing the church to be free from dependence on a “mother” church, we no longer refer to the spread of God's Kingdom as a "church plant” but a dynamic living organism in which we advocate churches “grow” by remaining attached to the true vine, Jesus Christ.

 Out of the 56 tribes in South Sudan, Peter was born among one of the marginalized.
 Peter shares that religion is a major factor in his country's war.
 The Church of Christ can help these communities through peace-building initiatives and conflict mitigation.
 To do this, he has grown a church family in an expanding area near the capital city.
 Peter personally acquired a barren land plot and had the vision to construct a shelter to worship under.
 MERCY PARTNERS identified an opportunity to show mercy and took the task to provide resources for natives to build a mahogany rafter and teak poled structure with a sheet metal roof.
 Thus, Gudele Church of Christ was located and our Church Growth project was initiated.

 “Emerging countries in turmoil pose great opportunitIEs for evangelism.”

 Since 2010 MERCY PARTNERS has provided ten deepwater boreholes, 265 feet deep, 8” bore that pierce the burning soil of Sudan through our “PROJECT JACOB."
 Each well supplies safe water to thousands in the midst of conflict.